bus710/sulcata-web/README.md

 After above steps, you can access your robot via web browser.
 However, make sure that you access to the correct ip address.
 Since my system has an address as '192.168.0.5', I accessed to '192.168.0.5:3000'.

 ## Cam Example
 This example was built on the previous keyOp-example + map-example so that you can see a video stream but at the same time, you can control your robot and see a map as same as the keyOp-example and map-example.
+(Although the keyboard-teleop-js was used for this example, there is some modification to adjust keycode values for vim navigation style - hjkl.)

 ### Installation
 In order to install the required node stack, you can download the code from this repository.
 Also you need to install <b>mjpeg-server</b> to add video server to ros.